fynydd/carbide/README.md

 <pre><code>@using Argentini.Carbide</code></pre>

 ## Carbide Methods and Enhancements
-Following are the methods and other enhancements avalaible in Carbide.
+Following are the methods and other enhancements available in Carbide.

 ### Argentini.Carbide.ConfigurationHelpers
 These are static methods to use for retrieving web.config data.